Copy Link

 If you notice something published through our journalistic, research, or educational function which you believe to be inaccurate, misleading, or unfair, please submit a correction request through the form at the end of the page of our fact-checks.
 You can also find the form on our ‘Contact us’ page.

 Any complaints will be raised to our editorial leads and responded to within 48 hours.
-Any complaint found to have substantive merit will be publicly corrected and the correction will be given equal prominence in the article.
+Any complaint that correctly identifies a factual error will result in a public correction in the article, given equal prominence.
 We offer a right-to-response to all stakeholders named in the check.
 Reasons for any refusal to grant a reply will be published on our website.

 If you believe Logically Facts is violating the IFCN code of principles, you can inform the IFCN here.